-Besides the exhilarating scenic beauty and amazing tourist destinations, Kerala, the God’s own country, is known for its spirituality and religious passion.
+Besides the exhilarating scenic beauty and amazing tourist destinations, Kerala, God’s own country, is known for its spirituality and religious passion.
 Every breath is their religion and every city is a city of temples.
-There are a number of famous temples in Kerala, spread across all parts of the state, with their vibrant spiritual aura, magnificent sculpture and amazing architectural style that mesmerize the pilgrims to visit here all year round.
+There are a number of famous temples of Kerala, spread across all parts of the state, with their vibrant spiritual aura, magnificent sculpture, and amazing architectural style that mesmerize the pilgrims to visit here all year round.

-The sacred temples dedicated to various gods and goddesses of Hindu mythology, quench the spiritual thirst of devotees, and uphold the greatness of our rich culture and tradition.
-Colorful annual festival celebrations with unique style of rituals featuring royal processions of bejeweled elephants, traditional “Chenda Melam” (percussion using chenda), cultural programs, floats of gods and goddesses and amazing display of fireworks attract thousands of Indian and foreign tourists to these temples.
-Among hundreds of famous temples in Kerala, I am listing out the selected six that you should not miss.
+The sacred temples dedicated to various gods and goddesses of Hindu mythology, quench the spiritual thirst of devotees and uphold the greatness of our rich culture and tradition.
+Colorful annual festival celebrations with the unique style of rituals featuring royal processions of bejeweled elephants, traditional “Chenda Melam” (percussion using Chenda), cultural programs, floats of gods and goddesses, and the amazing display of fireworks attract thousands of Indian and foreign tourists to these temples.
+Among hundreds of famous temples of Kerala, I am listing out the selected six that you should not miss.

 The architecture is a blend of Kerala and Dravidian style with stone and bronze construction.
-The flag post of 80 feet high is covered with gold and copper sheets.
-Interiors of the temple are adorned with beautiful sculptures, painting and murals of Hindu deities.
+The flag post of 80 feet height is covered with gold and copper sheets.
+The interiors of the temple are adorned with beautiful sculptures, paintings, and murals of Hindu deities.

 Nearest railway station is Thiruvananthapuram Central, 1 km away; and nearest airport is Trivandrum International airport, 6 km away.